 Strong system design requires architecture reasoning

-In interviews and day-to-day work, engineers are expected to explain why a style fits the context, where the risks sit, and which trade-offs were accepted.
+Interviews and day-to-day work ask the same thing: why this style fits the context, where the risks sit, and which trade-offs were accepted on purpose.

 How to reason about architecture step by step